- CLASS: Mammalia (Mammals)

 AT THE ZOO

 Want to get to know the hamadryas baboons even better?
-Check them out on the San Diego Zoo's new Baboon Cam.
+Check them out on the San Diego Zoo's Baboon Cam.

-Hamadryas baboons are listed as a species of Least Concern on the IUCN Red List of Threatened Species.
+Hamadryas baboons are listed as Least Concern on the IUCN Red List of Threatened Species.
 They exist in stable, even growing populations.
 Once collected in great numbers for medical research, they currently face only a few localized threats.
 Their range often overlaps urban and agricultural areas.
 While these monkeys are commonly tolerated by humans, they are occasionally considered a pest, as they can destroy crops and can become aggressive when approached.
 As agricultural and irrigation development continues to expand, it may result in greater conflict with humans as well as habitat loss.